 Banff National Park

 I would have to say that Banff is Canada’s most famous National Park.
 Located in Alberta just 1 hour and 30 minutes from Calgary, Banff is Canada’s first national park and it is the third olds national park in the world.
 There is a reason everyone flocks to Banff, Alberta.
 With snowcapped mountains, glacier lakes and world class four-season outdoor activities, it’s Canada’s outdoor playground.
 It is so beautiful, that one of its most famous lakes, Moraine Lake is depicted on Canada’s twenty dollar bill.
 Its only downfall is how busy it is.
 So make sure to get into the back country away from the crowds.
-Read more at Things to Do in the Winter in Banff Alberta and Driving the Icefields Parkway from Banff to Jasper Alberta
+Read more at The Best Things to do in Banff, Alberta

 - Location: Banff national park is located in Alberta in the Rocky Mountains just 90 minutes from Calgary.